AdobeDocs/document-cloud-learn.en/help/sign/sign-usecase/use-case-showcase.md

 ---
 title: Use Case Showcase
-description: The Use Case Showcase is a monthly livestream session that introduces you to new Adobe Sign use cases, trends, and shows you how your organization can implement and benefit from them.
+description: The Use Case Showcase is a monthly livestream session that introduces you to new Adobe Sign use cases, trends, and shows you how your organization can implement and benefit from them
 sub-product: Use Case Showcase
 ---